Built-in agent reference

-TeXRA ships with built-in agents for common research tasks—polishing prose, fixing errors, creating figures, converting formats, and more.
-Pick one from the dropdown in the TeXRA UI and you're ready to go.
+TeXRA ships with built-in agents for theory work and the writing around it: deriving and checking results, formalizing proofs, searching the literature, and, in support, polishing prose, fixing errors, creating figures, and converting formats.
+Pick one from the agent dropdown in the TeXRA UI.

 Converse and call tools in a loop until the task is finished.